 Although most people think of medical malpractice lawsuits being directed against doctors, many such lawsuits target hospitals instead.
 If you have suffered personal injury as a result of negligent or incompetent treatment by a hospital staff member, such as a nurse, aide or medical technician, you may have a viable case of hospital negligence or hospital malpractice against the hospital.
 You should note that this is usually not the case if you have been treated by a negligent or incompetent physician, because most doctors are not employed by the hospital.

 The laws concerning hospital malpractice in this country are complicated and vary from state to state, so if you have been mistreated while under care at a hospital in Florida, it is important to engage the services of a highly capable medical malpractice attorney within the state.
 Staples, Ellis + Associates, P.A., located in Pensacola, has an impressive record of successful outcomes throughout Northwest Florida.
-We have won millions of dollars in damages for other victims of medical malpractice and are eager to add you to our list of well-satisfied clients.
+We have won millions of dollars in damages for other victims of medical malpractice, including victims of hospital malpractice, and are eager to add you to our list of well-satisfied clients.

 Many mistakes occur in a hospital setting, but not all of them amount to malpractice.
 You may be entitled to substantial compensation, however, if you have had to cope with any of the following as a result of the incompetence or negligence of a hospital staff member:

 - Laboratory results that are contaminated or misreported

 - Symptoms that are not diagnosed promptly, causing a serious condition to worsen

 - Dosages of anesthesia or medication that are incorrect